lsst-dm/dmtn-038/index.rst

-For all multi-epoch measurements, we include models for transient and fast- moving objects detected in difference images [D10], as described in Section [sec:time-domain].
+For all multi-epoch measurements, we include models for transient and fast- moving objects detected in difference images [D10], as described in Section :ref:`time-domain`.
 These models will have a free flux parameter in each epoch, but will have centroids fixed at the position determined from detection image(s).

+.. _alternatives:

 Possible Modifications
 ----------------------

+.. _likelihood-coadds:

 Likelihood Coadds
 ~~~~~~~~~~~~~~~~~